OutSystems/AutoAnimations/README.md

 - Uses velocity.js to assure smooth 60fps animations even in mobile

 ##USAGE
-Just add this script and an animation-duration to your css, e.g.
+Just include this script, and an animation-duration to your css, e.g.

 <pre>* {
     animation-duration: .2s;